bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 **Figure 2** shows the projected surface current in the left panels and the resulting beams in the right panel.
 The top row shows a uniformly illuminated circular aperture with no curvature.
-In rows 2-5, J does not change but I am plotting the abs value and the real part of J_x to reflect how the beam calculation is done.
-Row 2 shows the straight FFT of abs(J).
-Rows 3-5 use the equations in the linked paper and put in complex phase factors, and therefore need complex J. Row 3 shows the first term of the approximated beam.
+In rows 2-5, J does not change but I am sometimes plotting |J| and sometimes plotting Re[J] to reflect how the beam calculation is done.
+Row 2 shows the straight FFT of |J|.
+Rows 3-5 use the equations in the linked paper which include complex phase factors multipliying J, and therefore need complex J in the FFT.
+Row 3 shows the first FFT term of the beam approximation.
 Row 4 is the sum over the first 100 FFT terms, which breaks down as theta->90 deg.
 Row 5 shows the full numerical integration of the surface current.